 6. Side Kick Front and Back

-Lie on side.
-Bring just the legs forward 12 inches and place your top hand on mat for support.
+Lie on your side.
+Bring just your legs forward 12 inches and place your top hand on the mat for support.
 Inhale to prepare and exhale to lift top leg up a few inches.
-Inhale twice while you pulse top leg forward, keeping pelvis stable.
+Inhale twice while you pulse the top leg forward, keeping your pelvis stable.
 Exhale once and glide leg behind the line of the body.
 Repeat 12 times on each leg.

 Make it harder: Add ankle weights up to 2 pounds.

-Lie on side with both legs extended straight, toes pointed.
-Turn top leg out so top of foot faces ceiling and lift while maintaining the rotation.
-Keep pelvis stable by drawing in belly.
+Lie on your side with both legs extended straight, toes pointed.
+Turn top leg out so the top of your foot faces the ceiling and lift while maintaining the rotation.
+Keep your pelvis stable by drawing in your belly.
 Do 12 reps on each side.

-Lie facedown with arms by hips.
-Reach arms back as you float up into a small upper back arch while maintaining a long, supported lower back.
-You should feel like top of your head is reaching forward as fingers reach back.
+Lie facedown with arms by your hips.
+Reach your arms back as you float up into a small upper back arch while maintaining a long, supported lower back.
+You should feel like the top of your head is reaching forward as your fingers reach back.
 Lower down.
 Do 8 reps.

 Make it harder: Add 1-pound weights (max).